makerbase-mks/MKS-TFT/MKS-TFT3.5/README.md

-     (1) Add support for UPS power failure detection module (2) Fix the bug that the preview of Gcode files in the file directory shows abnormal
+     (1) Add support for UPS power failure detection module (2) Fix the bug that the preview of Gcode files in the file directory shows abnormal (3) Fixed the bug of abnormal WiFi transmission and abnormal transmission with file name and Chinese gcode (4) Increase wifi password setting length

 MKS-TFT35 V1.0.6